 Getting Started With Trello is a simplified official source of information on Trello.
 It discusses different areas of this app in topics like Creating a Board, Trello 101, Powering-Up productivity, and Feature Deep Dive.
-The resource also covers topics on how to use the tool to plan projects like vacations, recipes, weddings, and other events.
-It also contains information on how a number of its users, like Deutsche-Bahn and Burgerfi, get the best out of the application.
-The guide also has links to a number of free on-demand informational webinars.
+The resource also covers how to use the tool to plan projects like vacations, recipes, weddings, and other events.
+It also contains information on how many of its users, like Deutsche-Bahn and Burgerfi, get the best out of the application.
+The guide also has links to several free on-demand informational webinars.

 4. The Freelance Effect